 - Race: African American women are at higher risk for developing uterine fibroids, and if they do develop them, they’re more likely to have larger fibroids or multiple fibroids.

 Other factors that may have an impact on developing fibroids:

 - A diet high in red meat and low in fruit, green vegetables, and dairy.

 Is there a way to avoid uterine fibroids?

-There is no known way to avoid developing uterine fibroids as long as you have your uterus.
-However, maintaining a healthy weight and making certain lifestyle choices (like eating a diet high in vegetables and fruits and low in red meat) may decrease your risk.
+There is no known way to avoid developing uterine fibroids Maintaining a healthy weight and making certain lifestyle choices (like eating a diet high in vegetables and fruits and low in red meat) may decrease your risk.